Getting Started

 Define our schema

-Create a file called schema.js
+Create a file called schema.js and add the following:

 import { makeExecutableSchema } from "@graphql-tools/schema";import { on, EventEmitter } from "events";